📊 Feature Comparison • Updated 2026

 • Webhook support

-• Spam filtering features (varies by plan)
+• Spam filtering features (plan-dependent)

 Cons for WhatsApp workflows

-• No native WhatsApp delivery
+• No WhatsApp delivery built in

 • More moving parts = more points of failure